Home ยป Mains ยป Stuffed Pepper Skillet

 Instructions

-• Heat olive oil in a large (12") skillet/frying pan over medium heat.
-Sauté the onion and garlic until starting to soften.
-Add the bell pepper and sauté another minute or so, then add the ground chicken and cook until no longer pink (at least 5 minutes), while breaking it into smaller pieces .
-Drain any excess fat, if necessary.
+• Using a large (12″) non-stick frying pan with a lid, heat olive oil over medium heat.
+Sauté the onion until starting to soften, then add the bell pepper and continue to sauté another minute or so.
+Add the ground turkey and season it with garlic powder and salt.
+Cook until the turkey is no longer pink, while breaking it into smaller pieces.

-• Add the rice, kidney beans, diced tomatoes, tomato paste, chicken broth, basil, parsley, oregano, onion powder and red pepper flakes.
-Stir until well combined then season with sea salt and ground black pepper.
+• Add the rice, kidney beans, diced tomatoes, tomato paste, chicken broth, Italian seasoning and red pepper flakes.
+Stir until well combined.

 Notes